GREAT MUSIC - DELICIOUS FOOD & DRINK - CHILDRENS ENTERTAINMENT - A GREAT DAY OUT FOR ALL THE FAMILY

 Notes for campers:

-After you have purchased your ticket(s) you will be sent an e-mail within within a few days.
-This will be asking for more relevant information to help us to prepare for your visit.
-This will need to be returned at least 24 hours before you arrive.
+After you have purchased your ticket(s) you may be sent an e-mail asking for more relevant information to help us to prepare for your visit.
+This will need to be returned at least 72 hours before you arrive.

 Friday Access - the campsite will open at 4pm and vehicles will not be admitted after 7pm

-Saturday Access - no vehicles will be permitted through the festival venue to/from the campsite between 11am on Saturday morning and 6pm.
-Please ensure you arrive before 11am
+Saturday Access - no vehicles will be permitted through the festival venue to/from the campsite between 11am on Saturday morning and 6pm so please ensure you arrive before 11am

 If you arrive and vehicle access is not available, it will still be possible to park up and camp safely at the end of the car park, but this will be further from the facitities.

 Please note that campers are expected to remove their own rubbish so please bring your own rubbish bag.

 Aerial view of DorsetFest 2016 by an Unknown Parasender